davidjoffe/dave_gnukem/README.md

 * Jul/Aug 2017: v0.8: Implement many more monster types, and a few other special 'things' (e.g. rockets etc.)
 * Aug/Sep 2017: v0.9: Implement equivalent of Dr Proton and finalize plotline etc.; Finalize one basic set of playable levels.
 Finalize and round off spritesets to be 'not entirely terrible'.
-* Sep/Oct 2017: v1.0: Final rounding-off and final testing, 'call it version 1'.
+* Apr 2018: v1.0: Final rounding-off and final testing, 'call it version 1'.

 ### Notes